TwoBitMachines/FlareEngineDocs/source/worldManager/gettingStarted.rst

 As of now, the engine comes with two demos showcasing the many possibilities of the tools.
 One should use the demos as a starting point for learning.
 Go into the Hierarchy and check how the gameobjects are set up and how they connect with other systems via Unity Events.
 And please feel free to create whatever prefabs you deem necessary from the demos.
+The first demo has pixel perfect disabled, so you might notice some glitchy artifacts from time to time.
 Good luck!